-Goodwill® Industries of Monocacy Valley, Inc. offers the following services to any individual with funding from the Maryland Developmental Disabilities Administration (DDA) and/or Maryland Division of Rehabilitation Services (DORS) who resides within Frederick and Carroll Counties:
+Goodwill® Industries of Monocacy Valley, Inc. offers the following services to any individual with funding from the Maryland Developmental Disabilities Administration (DDA) and/or Maryland Division of Rehabilitation Services (DORS) who reside within Frederick and Carroll Counties:

-Develop unique plan based on individuals interests.
+Develop a unique plan based on individuals interests.
 This includes discovery of strengths and abilities resulting in a Positive Personal Profile and an Employment Plan.

 Goodwill staff will use a variety of discovery options to obtain useful information to help the job seeker become employed.
 These options include but are not limited to: One-on-one interview; observation in a group/classroom setting; observation completing tasks; interview family and friends; and observations in the community.
 This information will be used by Goodwill’s case management staff to develop a Marketing Script.
-This script will be used by Goodwill’s Business Developer to target appropriate businesses with hiring needs that match the skills of the job seeker.
+This script will be used by Goodwill’s Business Developer to target appropriate businesses that match the skills of the job seeker.

 Job Development, Placement and Retention (JDPR) Program

 Assist individuals who require support with resumes, on-line applications, job search and retention.
 Life skills/job readiness training/ work experience available for individuals with little or no work experience.

 Instructor driven computer classes are designed to increase skills in Microsoft Word and Excel.
 An Introduction to Computers class is also available for beginners.